Constructive Equivariant Observer Design for Inertial Velocity-Aided Attitude: Introduction

 In this paper, we consider the inertial VAA problem without magnetometer measurements.
-The design procedure developed by \cite{2021vangoorAutonomousErrorConstructive} is applied to propose an observer architecture with synchronous error dynamics.
+The design procedure developed by \cite{2021_vangoor_AutonomousErrorConstructive} is applied to propose an observer architecture with synchronous error dynamics.
 It is shown that the resulting observer has almost-globally asymptotically stable attitude error dynamics and globally exponentially stable velocity error dynamics.
-To the authors' knowledge, this observer is the first that guarantees almost-global convergence independently of the chosen gains, and without assuming constant acceleration.
-Moreover, the auxiliary state used in the proposed observer design is naturally connected to the Lie group structure of the system dynamics viewed through the framework of \citep{2021vangoorAutonomousErrorConstructive}.
+To the authors' knowledge, this observer is the first that guarantees almost-global convergence, and without assuming constant acceleration.
+This contrasts to the previous work, where at most semi-global stability results are known.
+Moreover, the auxiliary state used in the proposed observer design is naturally connected to the Lie group structure of the system dynamics viewed through the framework of \citep{2021_vangoor_AutonomousErrorConstructive}.
 Simulation results are provided to demonstrate the observer's performance.